Question for you: what's more effective in aiding employee learning--elearning courses or classroom training?

 But....there's much more to the answer than that.
 And in fact, that simple presentation of the answer isn't just incomplete, it's misleading.

 So we encourage you to read this interview with Dr. Thalheimer to learn more about the effectiveness of elearning and classroom training, and to learn more about how to make both more effective.

 If you've been reading along lately, you know we've also published interviews with Dr. Thalheimer on the topics of smile sheets, spaced learning, and learning maximizers and myths, and more recently we've had interviews on common training evaluation methods and Dr. Thalheimer's own, still somewhat-new LTEM learning evaluation method.

-Convergence Training: What did your study find about the effectiveness of elearning as compared to classroom training?
+Vector Solutions: What did your study find about the effectiveness of elearning as compared to classroom training?

 Dr. Will Thalheimer: This was interesting.
 And ultimately, not surprising to those who know the research.
 If you compare elearning to classroom training "in the wild," let's say, it turns out that elearning tends to be slightly better, more effective, than classroom training.

 HOWEVER, elearning is not a "thing."
 Classroom training is not a thing.
 Both of them are compromised of many learning factors.
 What typically happens is that when we have classroom training, we tend to lecture more, and have less interactivity and less real-world practice.
 And because of that, elearning tends to be better.

 Now, when the researchers were very clear in holding the learning factors steady, in other words, if you have an animation presented in elearning, you would have the same animation presented on a PowerPoint-projected slide in the classroom, when the learning factors were heard constant, then the results were the same.